Money Saving Pages

 • If your health plan has high prescription copays, see whether you could get a better price by paying cash at a major pharmacy chain or warehouse store.

 • Drink water instead of soda.
-Not only is water cheaper, it is also healthier.
+Not only is water cheaper, but it is also healthier.

 More Money Saving Tips